johannschopplich/unrested/README.md

+> [!TIP]
+> **This is now part of [apiverse](https://github.com/johannschopplich/apiverse).**
+>
+> You can still use this package, but it will no longer be actively maintained.
+Please consider migrating to [apiverse](https://github.com/johannschopplich/apiverse).
+It is the spiritual successor of `unrested` and comes with many more features.

 # unrested

-> Minimal, type-safe REST client using JS proxies.
+Minimal, type-safe REST client using JS proxies.

-> [!NOTE]
-> Thanks to everyone who has [upvoted this feature to be part of `ofetch`](https://github.com/unjs/ofetch/pull/69)!
-We closed the PR in favor of a separate upcoming package, [`api-party`](https://github.com/unjs/api-party).

 ## Features